lobototoro/lescurateurs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The stack: (as for October 7th)
-- Next.js 15
+- Next.js 16
 - BulmaCSS
 - Typescript
-- React
+- React 19
-- SQLite3 libs
+- supabase

 Aided by AI:
 - copilot in Zed editor
 - coderabbit as an reviewer agent
-- healthcheck made by checkly every 12h
+- healthcheck made by checkly every 12 hours